opirko/gaius/doc/BUILDING.md

 	$ cmake ..
 	$ make

-This results in a `julius` executable for your platform.
+This results in a `gaius` executable for your platform.

 See [Running Julius (wiki)](https://github.com/bvschaik/julius/wiki/Running-Julius) for instructions on how to configure Julius.